What does the Engineer Do?

 On the V-model an important misunderstanding must be dispelled here: The V-model should not primarily be seen as a Gantt Chart, but as a data management model.
 It maps the "divide and conquer" and the relationship between the artifacts.
 In practice this means that one cannot get by without iterations between the levels.
 Of course, those should be minimized as much as possible for the sake of efficiency.
 This results in a natural sequence, because one cannot specify and design anything on the lower levels of detailing no specification and design can be completed if on the higher ones the artifacts are not stable and released.
 Just as it is impossible on the higher integration levels to finalize testing as long as on the lower level not all tests have been passed completely.

 Verification is often equated with testing.
-For functional safety, this is not true, tests are just a small part of verification.
+For safety critical systems, this is not true, tests are just a small part of verification.
 Most of verification consists of reviews.

 - Reviews: Before their release, all artifacts must be verified by a review, often even by a reviewer with exactly defined independence from the project team or even from the organization.
 For some of the artifacts several reviews take place, if a quality assurance review or a review with respect to the standard is requested.